 Clematis x cartmanii ‘Joe’

 Fat buds, full of promise, start to appear in January and grow like bunches of grapes for several weeks until opening.
 The flowers are as close as you can get to a buttercup, a relative in the Ranunculaceae family.
+1.8m x 50cm.

-Clematis armandii ‘Snowdrift’
+Buy Clematis armandii from Crocus

 This tender species is usually in flower in December and is as jolly as any Christmas decoration.
 The green, bean-shaped buds open to reveal flowers with dangling purple stamens.
 In most parts of the country this species needs the comfort of a cold greenhouse or conservatory.
+3m x 1.5m.

 Clematis ‘Lunar Lass’

 Clematis x cartmanii and associated hybrids were originally thought too tender to grow outdoors in Britain.
-In fact they will thrive in sheltered places that do not drop below -5°C during the winter, as long as they are protected from cold, drying winds.
+In fact winter-flowering clematis will thrive in sheltered places that do not drop below -5°C during the winter, as long as they are protected from cold, drying winds.
 In colder areas, grow in pots in cool greenhouses or conservatories.